Leon-2802/computervision/README.md

 # computervision
- A collection of small opencv projects from the university subject computervision
+ A collection of small group projects from the university subject computervision

+ We used the library 'opencv' for several image processing projects.
+Each projects has it's own folder with a detailed REAMDE file.